barnazaka/calmbot/README.md

 # CalmBot: Your Companion for Inner Peace 🌱

-**CalmBot** is an AI-powered emotional support platform designed to help users heal from unresolved trauma and find peace amidst life’s chaos.
-Built for the **Peace with Oneself** problem statement at Hackathon 2025, CalmBot empowers individuals to recognize, monitor, and mend deep-rooted emotional wounds, often stemming from childhood hurts or societal neglect.
+**CalmBot** is an AI-powered emotional support platform designed to help users heal from unresolved trauma and find peace amid life’s chaos.
+Created for the **Peace with Oneself** challenge at Hackathon 2025, CalmBot helps individuals recognize, monitor, and begin to mend deep emotional wounds that often trace back to childhood pain or societal neglect.

-Whether you’re feeling happy, sad, angry, or anxious, CalmBot offers empathetic guidance, personalized actions, and a safe space to reflect—fostering resilience and self-compassion.
+Whether you're feeling happy, sad, angry, or anxious, CalmBot offers empathetic guidance, personalized actions, and a safe space for reflection.
+It supports your journey by fostering resilience and self-compassion.

-Accessible via a responsive website and a Telegram bot, CalmBot ensures users can seek support anytime, anywhere.
-Powered by Google’s Gemini model and a custom learning model with adaptive memory, CalmBot delivers trauma-aware responses and grows smarter by learning from user interactions.
+Accessible through a responsive website and a Telegram bot, CalmBot gives users access to support anytime and anywhere.
+Powered by Google’s Gemini model and a custom learning system with adaptive memory, it responds with emotional awareness and continuously grows smarter from each interaction.

 ## 🧠 Problem Statement: Peace with Oneself